voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

 - a discount that reduces each item subtotal by $20 and covers only the products with `"brand": "Adventure"` metadata,
 - a discount that reduces the cart's total price by $25.

+A Star thermal bottle is added as a reference item that is not covered by any discounts.

 ```json Response
 "order": {
         "id": "ord_tc4yusJRqAY87ybmvhnPkJ6u",